 I am IN LOVE with the white cuckoo clocks.

 The gigantic white cuckooing and dancing clock is now hanging in my living room instead.
 Yes, it has little angels dancing in a circle.
 Strange?
 I know but I don’t care.
 It makes me smile every time I look at it.

 My mom loved them so much that she wanted one too.
-Last year, the small clock went on a trip back to Germany, the place it was made in.
-That makes me smile too.
+Last year, the small clock went on a trip back to Germany, the place it was made in and resides in my parents’ sweet home.
+That makes me smile.
 My father and brother still think it’s stupid!
 And I totally know that this isn’t everybody’s cup of tea, but it certainly has become mine.
-And it goes with my large white cardboard safari deer head.

-I like having some silly things around the house that make people ask “Why on earth would you hang this up?”
-I don’t take it that serious.
+I like having some silly things around the house that are conversation pieces.

 After all I have been called the crazy German and not in a good way.
 But you know what?
 I take it as a compliment even if it wasn’t meant that way.
 It is what it is, that’s exactly what I am.

 Another cool “German” project of mine is where I replicated my great-grandmother’s portrait.
 I love having old things of my family now and if I can’t bring them with me from my childhood home then I’ll try to make them!

 Guten Tag fellow webbers and thanks for stopping by!